serqco/qabstracts/codebook.md

 - codes of the form `a-<xyz>` designate announcements:
-  A statement announcing (hence the `a-`) that the article body will contain information of the `<xyz>` type, but this and the next statement do not contain such information.
+  A statement announcing (hence the `a-`) that the article body will contain information of the `<xyz>` type, but this and the next sentence do not contain such information.
   - code `a-background` (hopefully never to be seen)
   - code `a-claim` (hopefully never to be seen)
   - code `a-conclusion`
-  - code `a-design`
+  - code `a-design` (e.g. "We present our system XYZ.")
   - code `a-futurework`
   - code `a-limitation`
   - code `a-method`